garystafford/generator-node-restify-mongodb/README.md

 ```

 #### MongoDB
-To access the application's MongoDB database with sample documents
+Use the [mongo shell](https://docs.mongodb.com/manual/mongo/) to access the application's MongoDB instance and display the imported sample documents.
 ```
 mongo
  > show dbs